edgar6bf/edgar6bf/README.md

 </p>

 <p align="center">
-    🧑‍💻 used as the main
+    🧑‍💻 Used as the main
 </p>

 <p align="center" display="inline-block">